European airlines cancel Tel Aviv flights amid escalating conflict | Business

 British Airways, Virgin Atlantic and Iberia all cancelled flights to Tel Aviv as European carriers joined U.S. airlines in avoiding flying to Israel amid an escalating conflict there.
 "The safety and security of our colleagues and customers is always our top priority, and we continue to monitor the situation closely," British Airways said after cancelling its flights to and from Tel Aviv on Thursday.

 UK-based Virgin Atlantic cancelled a flight there late on Wednesday and said it was reviewing whether to operate its Thursday evening flight.
-Spanish airline Iberia also cancelled its Tel Aviv flights on Thursday and Friday, a spokeswoman said, adding the airline will make a decision on future flights based on the evolution of the situation.
+Spanish airline Iberia also cancelled its flight to Tel Aviv from Madrid on Thursday and back on Friday a spokeswoman said, while Germany's Lufthansa also cancelled its flights.

+"Due to the current situation in Israel, Lufthansa is suspending its flights to Tel Aviv until Friday, May 14," the airline said.
+Wizz Air said it had delayed its Thursday flight from Abu Dhabi to Tel Aviv until Friday.

+Emirati carrier Flydubai said it was continuing to operate daily flights from Dubai to Tel Aviv.
+The airline was scheduled to operate three flights on Thursday, its website showed, while a fourth nighttime flight was cancelled.
+United Airlines, Delta Air Lines and American Airlines on Wednesday all cancelled flights between the United States and Tel Aviv.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)